Adult Protective Services

 Physicians, Physician Assistants, Nurses, Medical Interns, Coroners, Dentists, Podiatrists, Osteopaths, Social Workers, Occupational and Physical Therapists, Psychologists, Family Counselors, Police, Probation Officers, EMTs, Firefighters, Directors of a Home Health Aide Agency, Directors of a Homemaker Agency, Directors of an Assisted Living Residence, Case Managers, Health Aides, Homemakers, Directors of a Council on Aging, Council on Aging Outreach workers.
 Mandated Reporters who fail to report elder abuse may be subject to a fine.

-Anyone reporting alleged abuse in good faith shall not be liable in any civil or criminal action provided they did not inflict the abuse and the report was made in good faith.
-The identity of the reporter is kept confidential.
+Anyone reporting alleged abuse in good faith shall not be liable in any civil or criminal action, provided they did not inflict the abuse and made the report in good faith.
+The reporter's identity is kept confidential.

 What happens after a report is made?

 Once the report is determined to fall within the program statute, a Protective Services Investigator will be assigned.
-If a report does not meet the criteria set forth in the statute, the Protective Services staff may make referrals to other programs or agencies.
-Protective Services staff, sensitive to the needs of the elders, will balance the mandate to protect the elder with an elder's right to self determination.
-If there is reasonable cause to believe abuse has occurred, a case will be opened and protective services will be offered.
-Protective services may include home care services, medical treatment, counseling, legal services, information and support.
+If a report does not meet the criteria outlined in the statute, the Protective Services staff may make referrals to other programs or agencies.
+Protective Services staff, sensitive to the needs of the elders, will balance the mandate to protect the elder with an elder's right to self-determination.
+If there is reasonable cause to believe abuse has occurred, a case will be opened, and protective services will be offered.
+Protective services may include home care, medical treatment, counseling, legal services, information and support.
 A competent elder has the right to accept or refuse protective services.

 Greater Springfield Senior Services Protective Services catchment area includes the following cities and towns within Western Massachusetts: